 2. Construct a cage around the trunk using rebar and concrete reinforcing wire (this is a sturdier material than chicken wire).
 Drive the rebar into the ground 2' from the outermost pseudostem to create supports for the wire.
 Two or three should be sufficient.
 Use the concrete reinforcing wire to wrap the stakes, forming a cage.
 Secure the wire to the stakes with zip ties or string.

 3. Fill the cage with shredded leaves.
 It is important to shred the leaves since whole leaves can hold water, clump together and cause the plant to rot.
 We rake the leaves onto a lawn area and use a mulching mower to bag them for use.
 Most municipalities which collect leaves run them though a large shredder, and the result is usually perfect for this purpose.
 Do not use pine straw, hay, or grass clippings since they don't provide the proper amount of insulation and aeration.
 Without this protection, the plant would die to the ground and need to begin from the soil line in spring.

 4. When new banana leaves start to emerge in spring, remove the cage and spread the shredded leaf mixture around the base of the plant where it will continue to decompose and provide rich compost for your banana plant.

-Procedure for moving garden banana trees to a protected spot for the winter is as follows:
+Procedure for moving garden banana trees to a protected spot for the winter

 If the mulching we outlined isn't feasible for you, then dig the entire plant from the ground after it has gone dormant, remove the soil from the roots and wrap the plant first in newspaper and then in plastic bags.
 This plant can be stored in a room at 45 °F (7 °C) and ignored until spring.
 For a more general article on overwintering tropical plants, click here.